plone/Products.Archetypes/Products/Archetypes/docs/sqlstorage-howto.rst

 used, I could see different results.

-Or, even more interesting, we can ask PostgreSQL to change our schema path for us by executing the SQL command `SET search_path=foo`, where foo is our new, comma-separated search path.
+Or, even more interesting, we can ask PostgreSQL to change our schema path for us by executing the SQL command `SET search_path=XXX`, where *XXX* is our new, comma-separated search path.
 If we set our search path differently, we could get different results.
 Useful ideas would be to have the search path set differently based on who the logged in user was, or what her or his roles were, etc.